MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

 #### Full-screen intent notifications

 If your application needs the ability to schedule full-screen intent notifications, add the following attributes to the activity you're opening.
-For a Flutter application that is typically only one activity extends from `FlutterActivity`.
+For a Flutter application, there is typically only one activity extends from `FlutterActivity`.
 These attributes ensure the screen turns on and shows when the device is locked.

 ```xml
 <activity
     android:showWhenLocked="true"